ivotron/popper2-paper/paper/paper.md

 ### Command Line Interface (CLI)

-Besides allowing users to communicate with the workflow runner, the CLI allows visualizing workflows by generating DOT diagrams [@dot] like the one shown in @Fig:casestudy;
-generates configuration files for continuous integration systems such as Travis or Jenkins, so that users can continuously validate their workflows;
+Besides allowing users to communicate with the workflow runner, the CLI generates configuration files for continuous integration systems such as Travis or Jenkins, so that users can continuously validate their workflows;
 provides dynamic workflow variable substitution capabilities, among others.

 ### Workflow Definition and Configuration Parsers